 The limited use of abbreviations of chemical substances in equations, tables, and figures to avoid repeated usage of lengthy terms is acceptable if the rules and recommendations adopted by the IUPAC-IUB are followed (Arch.
 Biochem.
 Biophys.
 129:1-11.
 1969; J. Biol.
 Chem.
 241:527-534.
-1966; and Biochem.
-5:1445.
-1966, also 2485; 6:362, 3287-3292, 7:483-485).
-Since Phytopathology is published primarily for plant pathologists, it is essential that all terms be clear to the reader.
+1966; and Biochemistry 5:1445, 2485.
+1966; also 6:362, 3287-3292, 7:483-485).
+Since PHYTOPATHOLOGY is published primarily for plant pathologists, it is essential that all terms be clear to the reader.
 Clarity is more important than brevity.

 Names and terms.-Underline scientific names (in text only).
 Check thoroughly the spelling after each typing.
-Include authorities, accurately spelled or properly abbreviated (see Index of Plant Diseases, USDA Handbook 165, p.
-517-523.
-1960) only for organisms actually used in the investigation.
-Where possible, indicate culture designation if culture is deposited in any recognized collection (American Type Culture Collection, Centraalbureau voor Schimmelcultures, Commonwealth Mycological Institute, Northern Regional Research Laboratory, etc.).
+Include authorities, accurately spelled or properly abbreviated (see INDEX OF PLANT DISEASES, USDA Handbook 165, p.
+517-523, 1960) only for organisms actually used in the investigation.

+Indicate culture designation if culture is deposited in any recognized collection (American Type Culture Collection, Centraalbureau voor Schimmelcultures, Commonwealth Mycological Institute, Northern Regional Research Laboratory, etc.).
+If the culture used is not one already on deposit in one of these collections, early consideration should be given to depositing the culture so that reference to the collection number can be made in the manuscript.

-Nomenclature for bacterial species should be that employed in common usage (i.e., the most recent edition of Bergey's Manual of Determinative Bacteriology, 7th ed.).
-If the author disagrees with this usage, first use of the name in the text and abstract should be followed by the name, in parentheses, as given in Bergey's Manual.
+Nomenclature for bacterial species should be that employed in common usage (i.e., the most recent edition of BERGEY'S MANUAL OF DETERMINATIVE BACTERIOLOGY, 7th ed.).
+If the author disagrees with this usage, first use of the name in the text and abstract should be followed by the name, in parentheses, as given in BERGEY'S MANUAL.
 Where applicable, strains should be designated in title and in words supplied later for indexing.
-Genetic symbols should essentially follow those recommended by Demerec et al. (Genetics 54:61-76.
+Genetic symbols should essentially follow those recommended by Demerce et al. (GENETICS 54:61-76.
 1961).

 Use cultivars for agronomic or horticultural varieties.
 Single quotes are used to enclose the name of the cultivar only when it follows the botanical name.
-Authors should have the accuracy of plant introduction numbers checked.
+Authors should have the accuracy of plant introduction (P.I.) numbers checked.
 (Furnish P.I. number and scientific name of plant to: Howard L. Hyland, New Crops Research Branch, Beltsville, Md.
-20705).
+20705.)

 Be sure to underline all other words you wish italicized.
 Underline gene symbols, but not their subscripts.
-Also underline g to denote gravity.
+Also underline g to denote gravity (g).

-Names of proprietary substances, materials and spe-

-cial apparatus should be followed by the name and address of the manufacturer in parentheses.
+Names of proprietary substances, materials, and special apparatus should be followed by the name and address of the manufacturer in parentheses.
 Fungicides should be listed by their approved common names.
 If the common name is not available, the chemical name should be given.

-The precise meaning of certain terms or symbols should be clearly indicated lightly in pencil in the left margin so that the manuscript can be accurately marked for the printer, e.g., distinguish "O" from zero; a prime sign from an apostrophe; 1 from the numeral "one"; multi-× from the letter X, etc.
+The precise meaning of certain terms or symbols should be clearly indicated lightly in pencil in the left margin so that the manuscript can be accurately marked for the printer; e.g., distinguish "O" from zero; a prime sign from an apostrophe; the letter "I" from the numeral "one"; multi-× from the letter X, etc.

-Names of enzymes.-Trivial names of enzymes should be those recommended in the 1964 report on Enzyme Nomenclature by the International Union of Biochemistry (International Union of Biochemistry Standing Committee on Enzymes, 1964 Recommendations.
-1965.
+Names of enzymes.-Trivial names of enzymes should be those recommended in the 1964 report on Enzyme Nomenclature by the International Union of Biochemistry (International Union of Biochemistry Standing Committee on Enzymes, 1964 1965.
 Enzyme Nomenclature.
-Elsevier Pub.
-Co.
-Amsterdam.
+Recommendations.
+Elsevier Publ.
+Co., Amsterdam.
 219 p.).
-For example, the name β-fructofuranosidase (not invertase, sucrase, saccharase, etc.) should be used for the enzyme which catalyzes the hydrolysis of sucrose.
+For example, the name β -fructofuranosidase (not invertase, sucrase, saccharase, etc.) should be used for the enzyme which catalyzes the hydrolysis of sucrose.
+The number (classification) of the enzyme should be given when first mentioned (See also Table 2, p.
+A-37 and A-38, HANDBOOK OF BIOCHEMISTRY, Selected Data for Molecular Biologists, The Chemical Rubber Co., Cleveland, Ohio.
+1968).